Zerodha logo

 Key points from the MCA circular (Rule 9B, points 3 and 4):

-Mandatory dematerialisation for private companies offering securities: Any private company that makes an offer to issue new securities, conduct a buyback, or issue bonus shares or rights after the compliance date of this rule must ensure that all shares held by its promoters, directors, and key managerial personnel are fully dematerialized in line with the Depositories Act, 1996.
+Mandatory dematerialisation for private companies offering securities: Any private company that makes an offer to issue new securities, conduct a buyback, or issue bonus shares or rights after the compliance date of this rule must ensure that all shares held by its promoters, directors, and key managerial personnel are fully dematerialised in line with the Depositories Act, 1996.

 Obligations for security holders in private companies: Any holder of securities in a private company: